 - Max is clearly staring at some girls' asses at the Powerline concert.
 They walk off the camera, but we can see his eyes drop down.

-- One side character in the first act of the movie is VERY scantily clad, and after Max's Powerline stunt, one can see her adjust her top a little to reveal more cleavage before approaching him.
+- Lisa, a schoolgirl and one side character, in the first act of the movie is VERY scantily clad, and after Max's Powerline stunt, one can see her adjust her top a little to reveal more cleavage before approaching him.
 She is notably voiced by Julie Brown, who voiced Minerva Mink in Animaniacs.